cuckoosandbox/cuckoo/docs/book/usage/web.rst

 .. note::

-   Logs for the application may be found in the standard directory for distribution app instances, i.e.:
+   Logs for the application may be found in the standard directory for distribution app instances, i.e., ``/var/log/uwsgi/app/cuckoo-web.log``.

-   ``/var/log/uwsgi/app/cuckoo-web.log``

-   The UNIX socket is created in a conventional location as well:
+   The UNIX socket is created in a conventional location as well, ``/run/uwsgi/app/cuckoo-web/socket``.

-   ``/run/uwsgi/app/cuckoo-web/socket``

 nginx setup
 ^^^^^^^^^^^